Get weather data using the Weather API

 Weather Data

-for verification purposes we will extract city data from one of the 47 prefectures, and then
+for verification purposes, we will extract data for one city from the 47 prefectures and

-implement the process of obtaining weather data for the nearest city using the latitude and longitude obtained by GPS.
+implement a process that retrieves weather data for the nearest city based on the latitude and longitude obtained via GPS.

-Define the prefecture name, city name, city name (for API), latitude, and longitude in the following structure.
+The city data will include the prefecture name, city name, city name (for API), latitude, and longitude, defined in the following structure.

 private struct Data { public string prefecture; // Prefecture name public string city; // City name public string name; // City name passed to API public double lon; // Longitude public double lat; // Latitude }